gabrocheleau/merkle-patricia-trees-examples/README.md

 ### Configuring additional tools

 To interact with the Ethereum blockchain, we will use a JavaScript library called "web3.js".
-We will also need to setup an API access to the Ethereum blockchain using a free tool called [Infura](https://infura.io/).
+We will also need to set up an API access to the Ethereum blockchain using a free tool called [Infura](https://infura.io/).

-If you want to follow along these examples, you will need to create a free Infura account using this link: [https://infura.io/register](https://infura.io/register).
+If you want to follow along with these examples, you will need to create a free Infura account using this link: [https://infura.io/register](https://infura.io/register).
 Once you have created your account, create a new project, and copy the first URL under "Endpoints / Mainnet" (something like https://mainnet.infura.io/v3/YOUR_KEY).
 Then, replace the string "YOUR_INFURA_MAINNET_ENDPOINT" in ./examples/infura-endpoint.js with full your copied Infura URL.
 You should be good to go!
 If not, refer to [this tutorial](https://coderrocketfuel.com/article/configure-infura-with-web3-js-and-node-js).

 ### The Transactions Tree